 Barton v.
-Sobeys Group Inc., 2009 NSSC 75 – successfully represented an injured lady in the first civil jury trial in Nova Scotia where jurors could be challenged for cause on the basis of the possibility of racial bias.
+Sobeys Group Inc., 2009 NSSC 75 – successfully represented an injured victim in the first civil jury trial in Nova Scotia where jurors could be challenged for cause on the basis of the possibility of racial bias.

 March v.
-Hyndman, 2010 NSCA 100 – represented victim of medical malpractice in appeal of jury verdict.
-Successfully argued for the Court of Appeal’s rare overturning of a jury verdict on basis of trial judge errors in the charge to the jury.
+Hyndman, 2010 NSCA 100 – represented victim of medical malpractice in appeal of a jury verdict.
+Successfully argued for the Court of Appeal’s rare overturning of a jury verdict on the basis of trial judge errors in the charge to the jury.

 Morrison (Estate of) v.
 Attorney General (Nova Scotia), 2011 NSSC 479 – represented hundreds of nursing home residents who allege wrongful nursing home fees.
 Successfully acted as class counsel in the first contested class action certification motion in Nova Scotia history.

 Anderson v.
-Queen Elizabeth II Health Sciences Centre, 2012 NSSC 360 – successfully represented patient in who developed locked-in syndrome in a multi-million dollar medical malpractice trial.
+Queen Elizabeth II Health Sciences Centre, 2012 NSSC 360 – successfully represented a patient who developed locked-in syndrome in a multi-million dollar medical malpractice trial.
 Important precedent on informed consent and causation in the medical negligence context.

 Elwin v.
 Nova Scotia Home for Coloured Children, 2013 NSSC 411 – represents hundred of survivors of childhood sexual abuse at the Nova Scotia Home for Coloured Children.
 Successfully argued for the certification of their claims as a class action before the Nova Scotia Supreme Court.

 Gay et al. v.
-RHA7, 2014 NBCA – represented hundreds victims of hospital and physician negligence case get access to the courts via a class action.
+RHA7, 2014 NBCA – represented hundreds of victims of hospital and physician negligence to get access to the courts via a class action.
 The case was successfully argued before the New Brunswick Court of Appeal and is the first certified class action in New Brunswick history.
 It is also the first time in Canada where an action alleging medical malpractice was certified as a class action.